preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 You can "lock" the settings for a property and then it can't be edited anywhere else but here.
 If a property is unlocked the settings can be edited in the Property block.
 Click the icon to lock or unlock.

-Setup and Edit can be also be available, as here for Sharepoint Term set.
+Setup and Edit can be also be available, as here for SharePoint Term set.

 .. image:: user-management-properties-new-variant.png